kianpu34593/asebasic/README.md

 * STEP 3 is optional.
 Sometimes, however, choosing the right surface facet and termination can be quite challenging.
 That is exactly what STEP 3 is setup for.
 You can use STEP 3 to analyze the slabs and save them for further investigation.
     * Under the hood, the code implemented for surface analysis is using [ASE](https://wiki.fysik.dtu.dk/ase/ase/build/surface.html) surface module and [Pymatgen](https://pymatgen.org/pymatgen.core.surface.html) surface module.
 With **ACTgpaw**, you can easily combine these two powerful surface creation function together.
     * What you need for this step:
-        * An optimized bulk material stored in "bulk.db" database which should be located in the final_database/ directory.
+        * An optimized bulk material stored in "bulk.db" database which should be located in the final_database/ directory
         * (Optional) A visualization software for slab
         * (Optional) A cup of coffee/tea
     * We will use Cu as an example: